Where will I be working?

 Earning potential

-Basic monthly salary for first year Local Hosts, working a 40-hour week, is £2,120 (gross annual equivalent £25,440).
+Basic monthly salary for first year Local Hosts, working a 40-hour week, is £2,220 (gross annual equivalent £26,640).
 Local Hosts returning for a second or subsequent season receive a higher basic salary.

 There is ample scope for overtime shifts, paid monthly in arrears.
 Many Local Hosts also choose to host our popular theatre evening excursions, and these hosts receive an overtime payment of £110 per evening, plus dinner.

-Those Local Hosts that complete the full term of their contract receive an end-of-season bonus.
+Local Hosts who complete the full term of their contract receive an end-of-season bonus.
 This bonus is calculated as a percentage of the total sales of London excursions, made by the Local Hosts, shared equally between the team.
 The first year Local Host bonus equates to 5% of these London sales, Local Hosts in their second and subsequent seasons receive 7.5%.
 The end of season bonus commission is not a predetermined amount, as sales of our in-house optional excursions programme are the only source of this payment - the greater the sales, the higher the bonus!

 Any Local Host who fails to complete the contract of employment, for whatever reason, automatically forfeits their entitlement to any share of the end-of-season bonus.